Magritte-code/pomme/docs/index.rst

 p3droslo
 ########

-Welcome to the p3droslo documentation! p3droslo is a software library for probabilistic 3D reconstruction of astronomical spectral line observations.
+Welcome to the p3droslo documentation! p3droslo is a software library for probabilistic 3D reconstruction of astronomical spectral line observations, developed by `Frederik De Ceuster <https://freddeceuster.github.io>`_.

 .. toctree::